Vision research at Rochester is organized into three major themes:

 Dr. MacRae's main research is in using wavefront measurements to correct vision beyond the 20/20 level and improve contrast.
 He works closely with Drs.
 David Williams and Geunyoung Yoon, as well as industry.
 While some of his research studies are designed to obtain FDA approval for laser vision correction devices as well as presbyopic intraocular lenses for cataract surgery.
 His Studies of "customized LASIK" developed the Rochester Advanced Nomogram used by LASIK surgeons around the world.
 He is also working on improving optics of intraocular lenses that allow patients to see at distance and near after cataract surgery.
 Based at the state-of-the-art StrongVision clinic, Dr. MacRae combines a specialty refractive surgical practice with his research activities.
 He has over 25 years experience as a corneal specialist, cataract and LASIK surgeon.

-Brad Mahon : The representation of concepts and categories
+Brad Mahon : Organization of visual object categories in the brain

 Ania Majewska : Imaging synaptic structure and function in the visual system